return42/sphkerneldoc/linux_src_doc/block/bfq-iosched_h.rst

 bfq_sched_data is the basic scheduler queue.
-It supports three ioprio_classes, and can be used either as a toplevel queue or as an intermediate queue on a hierarchical setup.  \ ``next_in_service``\ points to the active entity of the sched_data service trees that will be scheduled next.
-It is used to reduce the number of steps needed for each hierarchical-schedule update.
+It supports three ioprio_classes, and can be used either as a toplevel queue or as an intermediate queue in a hierarchical setup.

 The supported ioprio_classes are the same as in CFQ, in descending priority order, IOPRIO_CLASS_RT, IOPRIO_CLASS_BE, IOPRIO_CLASS_IDLE.
 Requests from higher priority queues are served before all the requests from lower priority queues; among requests of the same queue requests are served according to B-WF2Q+.

+The schedule is implemented by the service trees, plus the field
+\ ``next_in_service``\ , which points to the entity on the active trees that will be served next, if 1) no changes in the schedule occurs before the current in-service entity is expired, 2) the in-service queue becomes idle when it expires, and 3) if the entity pointed by in_service_entity is not a queue, then the in-service child entity of the entity pointed by in_service_entity becomes idle on expiration.
+This peculiar definition allows for the following optimization, not yet exploited: while a given entity is still in service, we already know which is the best candidate for next service among the other active entitities in the same parent entity.
+We can then quickly compare the timestamps of the in-service entity with those of such best candidate.

-All the fields are protected by the queue lock of the containing bfqd.
+All fields are protected by the lock of the containing bfqd.

 .. _`bfq_weight_counter`: